ajnyga/mostRead/README.md

-Most Read Articles block plugin
+Most Read Articles block plugin v.
+3.3.0.0
 ===========
-Plug-in for version 3.2+ of OJS.
-v.
-3.0.0.8
+OJS 3.3
 ------------

 Plugin for the creation of a “most read articles” section in the OJS3 frontend sidebar.